 2012 – today

-The red horizontal bar intersects the letters, drawing visual attention and evoking a sense of urgency closely tied to the nature of breaking news.
-The color brings energy to the emblem and pairs seamlessly with the black lettering to form a unified composition.
+The red horizontal bar intersects the letters, drawing visual attention and evoking a sense of urgency associated with breaking news.
+The color adds energy to the emblem and pairs seamlessly with the black lettering, forming a unified composition.

 A distinctive detail within the logo is the subtle breaks or negative space in the lettering, suggesting openness, transparency, and a contemporary tone.
 This visual element implies that the Associated Press is accessible to the public and committed to honest reporting.